Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 clearly state all sources of funding,

-comply with international ethical standards for research with humans and animals, including:
+comply with international ethical standards for research involving human or animal subjects, including:

-prior approval from an Institutional Review Board (IRB) or ethics committee,
+prior approval from an Institutional Review Board or ethics committee,

 informed consent where applicable,